 Any of these lessons can be used as one of the activities for Foreign Language Week.
 You can also use them to prepare your students in advance for the week ahead.

-– Why Learn Spanish or Any Other Foreign Language Mini Lesson Plan [MEMBERS ONLY] – Students discover and reflect upon benefits of learning Spanish or any other foreign language with a series of videos and infographics.
+– Why Learn Spanish or Any Other Foreign Language Mini-Lesson Plan [MEMBERS ONLY] – Students discover and reflect upon the benefits of learning Spanish or any other foreign language with a series of videos and infographics.
 They will also create a poster with their Spanish learning goals.

 – Spanish Language Changes Lives Lesson Plan [MEMBERS ONLY] – This activity aims to increase awareness about the benefits of learning a foreign language, Spanish in this case.
 In addition, students will reflect upon learning styles and will try to identify their own.
 Finally, they will think about activities they can do according to their learning style to help in their Spanish language studies.

 Spanish teachers can access hundreds of lesson plans, printables, song activities, and class resources at the Speaking Latino Spanish Teacher Community.
 Join now!